 Scott “Mac” McEachran oversees the operations of Community Roots Housing maintenance services program and capital projects.
 He has supervised the maintenance department since 2002.
 Mac has vast knowledge and experience at Community Roots Housing buildings and has managed increased responsibilities in his tenure.
 His efforts have grown the maintenance department and its ability to provide repair and maintenance for the growing portfolio of buildings.
 Prior to joining the organization, Mac worked as a Project Development Facilitator focused on continuous process improvement, worked in a lead position as Facilities Maintenance Technician for a large manufacturer, and as a Journeyman Union Carpenter.
 He has 30 years of experience in facilities maintenance, building construction, property management, and project management.

 Jason joined the Community Roots real estate development department in 2021.
 He currently serves as the Director of Real Estate Development Finance where he focuses on portfolio analysis, deal structuring, and workforce housing development activities.
-Jason brings more than 20 years of affordable housing real estate development and finance experience to this role.
+Jason brings over 20 years of affordable housing real estate development and finance experience to this role.
 His previous work experience includes working for both public and private organizations.
 Jason’s work as a developer for a nationally recognized firm focused on revitalizing urban communities by effectively utilizing public/private partnerships, along with his experience serving in various underwriting roles for debt and equity providers affords him the opportunity to evaluate a transaction from the perspective of a community-focused owner, developer, and financing partner.
 Jason graduated from Clark Atlanta University where he earned an MBA in Finance.
 He is also a proud alumnus of Morehouse College where he completed his undergraduate studies in finance.